Do You Have to Discard Sourdough Starter Daily?

 Sourdough discard recipes are a great way to bake with a slow and sluggish starter.
 You don’t have to worry about timing, and you can still enjoy that sourdough tang.

 But what if you want to make naturally leavened artisan bread?
-Should you still discard your starter daily?
+Should you still discard sourdough starter daily?

-Let me tell you my little secret: No. You don’t have to discard your starter daily.
+Let me tell you my little secret: No. You don’t have to discard your starter every day.

 In case you didn’t see my White, Wheat, and Rye Artisan Sourdough Bread Recipe, you may want to check it out.
 In that particular recipe, I make a levain with my starter the night before I mix my bread.